Slyx737/Alpha-Vantage/README.md

 1. Visit the [Alpha Vantage website](https://www.alphavantage.co/support/#api-key).
 2. Follow the instructions to sign up for a free API key.

-### Step 2: Configure the Plugin
+Step 2: Configure the Plugin

-Once you have your API key, you will need to configure the plugin to use it.

-(Here, provide the specific steps they should take to enter the API key into the correct place in your code or system.
-Depending on how your plugin is set up, this might involve modifying a configuration file, setting an environment variable, or something else.)
+After you've installed the plugin and start to use it for the first time, you will be prompted to enter your Alpha Vantage API key.
+For example, you might start by saying use alpha_vantage to fetch the income statement for IBM.

+You will be prompted by the system to enter your Alpha Vantage API key.
+Provide the key at this prompt.

+Note: This key is stored securely and is used to make requests to the Alpha Vantage API on your behalf.

-### Security Best Practices
+Security Best Practices

-Your API key is what links your plugin to your Alpha Vantage account, so it's important to keep it secure.
-Never share your API key in public places (such as public GitHub repositories or public forum posts).
-If you believe your API key has been compromised, you can regenerate it from the Alpha Vantage website.
+It's important to keep your API key secure as it links your plugin to your Alpha Vantage account.
+Do not share your API key in public spaces like public GitHub repositories or public forum posts.
+If you suspect that your API key might have been compromised, you can always generate a new one from the Alpha Vantage website.

 ## Getting Started (Dev Note - Delete This "Getting Started" Section Before Deploying)